Diversity in the Cultures of Physics

 The summer school is a bilateral exchange programme for young physicists who are interested in starting a PhD within the next few years.

-A joint summer school "Diversity in the Cultures of Physics" will be held for young physicists at The University of Sheffield (UK), The University of Manchester (UK) and Uppsala University (Sweden).
+A joint summer school "Diversity in the Cultures of Physics" will be held for young female physicists at The University of Sheffield (UK), The University of Manchester (UK) and Freie University Berlin (Germany).
 The aim is to facilitate the transition to a PhD and to open up transnational perspectives for a career in physics or a related subject.

-The summer school is aimed at young physics students who:
+The summer school is aimed at young female physics students who:

 - are considering starting a PhD within the next few years

-- currently study physics or a degree including physics at The University of Sheffield, The University of Manchester or Uppsala University
+- currently study physics or a degree including physics at The University of Sheffield, The University of Manchester or Freie University Berlin.

 - are interested in the political and social framework of physics